 And of course, you can take in the stunning view out over the Upper Furnace Pool, which the Darby family would have enjoyed.

-The Darby Houses are currently closed due to Covid-19 restrictions
+Update 13/02/22: The Darby Houses are currently closed and are due to re-open for the Summer season in April.

 Enginuity is perfect for a visit to Ironbridge with children, especially on rainy days!

 It’s an indoors Science and Engineering museum with plenty of hands-on puzzles and challenges.
 You’ll find Enginuity just down the road from the Coalbrookdale Museum of Iron and the Darby Houses.

 Find out how you can pull a full-sized locomotive, and use water and dams to generate electricity.
 You can join in with design challenges and puzzles, and little ones can enjoy the soft play area.
 You can also see Enginuity’s amazing 34 metre long model bridge, made from 205,000 LEGO® bricks!

 The museum runs workshops during the local school holidays, and you’ll probably spend around 2 hours on a visit here.

 Update 13/02/22: Enginuity is open 10am-4pm, Wednesday to Sunday.